4/12 Simplified As A Fraction

 Visual Representation: Understanding Fraction Equivalence

 It's helpful to visualize the simplification process.
-Imagine a pizza cut into 12 slices.
-The fraction 4/12 represents having 4 slices out of the 12.
+That's why imagine a pizza cut into 12 slices.
+In practice, the fraction 4/12 represents having 4 slices out of the 12.
 If we group the slices into sets of 4, we have 1 group out of 3 groups.
 This visually demonstrates that 4/12 is equivalent to 1/3.

 Different Methods for Simplifying Fractions